 Corporate responsibility is a key concern for everyone, both now and in the future.
 At TIEKE, we champion corporate responsibility in line with our values, in our own operations and within the broader society.
 Our wide-ranging definition of corporate responsibility includes environmental and climate issues as well as the realisation of digital rights.

-• We bring stakeholders together to open bottlenecks and develop the building blocks of the information society.
+- We bring together different stakeholders to solve bottlenecks and build the fundamental components of the information society.

-• We factor in the scalability of products and services from the planning phase.
+- We consider the replicability of products and services already at the design stage.